bbauska/LFS173x/README.md

 the more powerful features under the hood, as you get closer to releasing your first Aries-based product.

-## Chapter 9 Overview -- What to Do Next {#chapter-9-overview-what-to-do-next .unnumbered}
+## Chapter 9 Overview -- What to Do Next

 We've covered the core of the materials.
 Congratulations---you've made it!
 We hope you are well on your way to becoming a Hyperledger Aries